-- In times of greater uncertainty, it is likely to be easier to incorporate the impact of the economic environment uncertainties in impairment testing by using multiple cash-flow scenarios and applying relative probability weightings to derive a weighted average set of cash flows rather than using a single central forecast and attempting to risk adjust the discount rate to reflect the higher degree of uncertainty in the environment. - Rising costs are becoming a noticeable issue in many countries that have not suffered significant inflation for many years so it is worth noting that a VIU calculation should incorporate specific price changes as well as the effect of general inflation.
-Where inflation assumptions could have a material impact on the financial statements, additional disclosures may be required to explain how inflation has been incorporated into the VIU. - Given the increased uncertainty and volatility in many markets, the range of reasonably possible changes has widened.
+- In times of greater uncertainty, it is likely to be easier to incorporate the impact of the economic environment uncertainties in impairment testing by using multiple cash-flow scenarios and applying relative probability weightings to derive a weighted average set of cash flows rather than using a single central forecast and attempting to risk adjust the discount rate to reflect the higher degree of uncertainty in the environment. - A VIU calculation should incorporate specific price changes as well as the effect of general inflation.
+Where inflation assumptions could have a material impact on the financial statements, additional disclosures may be required to explain how inflation has been incorporated into the VIU. - Where uncertainty in the economic environment has increased, the established methods for calculating the WACC should continue to be used.
+However, a reassessment of each input into the calculation and assessment of the overall result is needed.. - Given the increased uncertainty and volatility in many markets, the range of reasonably possible changes has widened.
 Key assumptions and wider ranging assumptions covering multiple Cash Generating Units ('CGUs') should be clearly disclosed.
-Where material, assumptions specific to each CGU should be identified.
+Where material assumptions specific to each CGU should be identified.
 Furthermore, in an impairment case, entities would need to clearly disclose the cause of the impairment and whether this is based on external data or changes in the entity's own estimates. - Where the headroom is sensitive to changes in key assumptions, an entity would need to disclose the specific changes in assumptions that would erode headroom to nil (for example + / x% in sales growth or discount rates).